jorgebaptista/advent-of-code/README.md

-# Advent of Code Solutions
+# Advent of Code Solution Examples

-List of solutions using different programming languages for the Advent of Code annual event.
+List of solution examples using different programming languages for the Advent of Code annual event.

  You can check the official Avent of Code event [here](https://adventofcode.com/).